Fuliru people

-The Fuliru people (also spelled Fuliiru) are a Bantu ethnic group native to the South Kivu Province of the eastern region of the Democratic Republic of the Congo.
+The Fuliru people (also spelled Fuliiru) are a Bantu ethnic group native to the South Kivu province of the eastern region of the Democratic Republic of the Congo.
 They predominantly inhabit the Uvira Territory, forming the largest ethnic group within the Bafuliiru Chiefdom, located centrally and to the northwest.
 They also form the primary constituency in the Ruzizi Plain Chiefdom, to the northeast, near the Rwanda and Burundi borders, where some Fuliru communities reside.

 According to a 2009 census, their population was estimated at over 250,000, while a 1999 estimate of Kifuliru-language speakers placed the number at 300,000.
 The Fuliru speak the Fuliru language, a branch of the Bantu subgroup within the Niger-Congo family, closely related to Vira, Shi, Havu, Tembo, and Nyindu.
 Occupationally, Fuliru primarily work in agriculture and herding, with a notable reputation in pottery and basket-weaving.
 Their handcrafted baskets are used for storage, decoration, and even as musical instruments.

 The Fuliru, like many other communities in the eastern part of the DRC, face ongoing challenges related to access to basic needs such as clean water, healthcare, and education.
 Parenthetically, they face issues related to land disputes, political marginalization, and human rights abuses.
 The Fuliru women and girls are particularly vulnerable to sexual and gender-based violence amplified by the region's persistent armed conflicts, which have resulted in the prevalence of a pervasive culture of impunity.

 Ethnonym

-According to Historian Jacques Depelchin, the Vira and Fuliiru earned reputations as skilled ironworkers, and the ethnonym Fuliiru likely derives from these abilities.
+According to Historian Jacques Depelchin, the Fuliiru and Vira earned reputations as skilled ironworkers, and the ethnonym Fuliiru likely derives from these abilities.
 The verb ku-fula means "to forge" or "to beat iron", and from this comes the noun Fuliiru, meaning "blacksmiths" or "ironworkers".